Is The Crucifixion of Jesus Christ a Historical Fact?

 The Arrest of Christ

 As the soldiers and religious leaders accompanied Judas Iscariot to the garden, Jesus was waiting.
 Knowing what was happening, he called Judas his “friend” (Matt.
 26:50).
-He was taken with force, despite the fact he offered no resistance.
+He was taken with force despite offering no resistance.
 The only act on his part was to heal a servant’s ear which had been cut off by one of his disciples (John 18:1-12).
 Jesus willingly submitted to those he knew had come to kill him.
 He was about his Father’s business.

 Crucifixion usually began with a beating.
-A man would be lashed with a whip which had bits of metal, bone, or stone at the end of each thong.
-The whip, as it cut the back of the convicted man, would wrap around him.
-When it was raised to be lowered again, it would tear the flesh.
+A man would be lashed with a whip with bits of metal, bone, or stone at the end of each thong.
+As it cut the back of the convicted man, the whip would wrap around him.
+It would tear the flesh when raised to be lowered again.
 Often a condemned man would faint from the pain.